TCP vs UDP

 Device Registration

-Therefore, these connections have to make SIP registrations where a SIP device (i.e., IP phone) informs a SIP server about its availability incoming and outgoing calls.
+Therefore, these connections have to make SIP registrations where a SIP device (i.e., IP phone) informs an SIP server about its availability of incoming and outgoing calls.
 SIP networks must do this every minute to ensure proper connections.

 Since TCP forces connections to perform three-way handshakes, it can create a huge overhead for a VoIP solution when managing SIP devices.
 Although networks can tolerate this kind of overhead in a limited LAN environment, a VoIP solution may have thousands of devices trying to register at once.
 This kind of burden can make servers crash in little time.

-Because the UDP protocol doesn’t need repetitive acknowledgments, VoIP networks are easier to manage on this protocol.
+Because the UDP protocol doesn’t need repetitive acknowledgements, VoIP networks are easier to manage on this protocol.

 Real-Time Transmission and Call Quality